-No. Wicked Diving welcomes those with Open Water certifications and above, though I will say having your advanced open water certification allows you to fully explore the sight a bit more.
-For example, on some sights, the advanced divers can dive to 30 meters, while those who don't have their advanced certification can't explore the dive site as extensively because they can only go to a maximum of 18 meters.
+No. Many liveaboards will welcome those with Open Water certifications and above (be sure to check with your boat ahead of time).
+I will say having your advanced open water certification allows you to fully explore the sight a bit more.
+For example, at some of the sites, the advanced divers can dive to 30 meters, while those who don't have their advanced certification can't explore the dive site as extensively because they can only go to a maximum of 18 meters.

-All this said, you can actually get your advanced certification ON the boat!
+All this said, you can usually get your advanced certification ON the boat!
 How cool is that?!
 Three people aboard our voyage came in Open Water Divers and left with Advanced certs.

 What if I haven't gone diving in a while?